nmkpaleo/nmk-cms/docs/admin/places.md

 Administrators can manage places that describe regions, sites, collecting areas or squares.
 Places are linked to a locality and may reference another place as a part of, synonym or abbreviation.

+Collection managers can add and edit places and manage their relationships, but only superusers may delete them.

+The CMS interface also provides a **Places** section in the navigation menu where entries can be filtered by name, type or locality before viewing or editing details.

 ## Adding or Editing a Place
 1. Log in to the admin site.
 2. Select **Places** from the sidebar.